-All necessary filing is s are already in place.
+All necessary filings are already in place.

-The investment in the existing infrastructure and potential evolution need to be taken into account, when deciding on the future usage.
+The investment in the existing infrastructure and potential evolution needs to be taken into account, when deciding on the future usage.
 It should be also assessed, whether the resulting infrastructure could be used in other bands or for other purposes, in case of other usage scenarios are chosen.